Space Across the Curriculum

-Carah Barbarick and Leanne Rehme, Space Education Specialists at the Space Foundation will present, “Surviving on Mars”.
+Leanne Rehme, Space Education Specialist at the Space Foundation will present, “Surviving on Mars”.
 This webinar is a series of hands-on lessons based on humans surviving on Mars and include landing design, habitat creation, space suit design, and human nourishment.
 Mission To Mars Webinar

 Space Foundation Lunch Bytes